yuvalotem/yuvalotem/README.md

 **Yuval Lotem**

-Self educated passionate Sofware Developer with a can do attitude.
+Self educated passionate Software Developer with a can do attitude.

 Team player who loves challenges and collaborating with other people.